20 March 2018: v1.2 – simplifications, including correction of sundry errata plus:

 6.8.
 We do not accept responsibility for Software Defects, errors, damages, losses or additional costs that relate to third party products that Intersect may depend on when delivering the Service.

-7.1 Ownership of all Client Material, including Property Rights in the Client Materials remains vested at all times in you.
+7.1.
+Ownership of all Client Material, including Intellectual Property Rights in the Client Materials remains vested at all times in you.

 8. Intellectual Property Rights

-8.1 You acknowledge and agree that the Service contains proprietary information and content that is protected by intellectual property and other laws, and may not be used except as provided in this Agreement.
+8.1.
+You acknowledge and agree that the Service contains proprietary information and content that is protected by intellectual property and other laws, and may not be used except as provided in the Agreement.